kelvinz/code-notes/courses/spark_docs.md

 Use the Animation Player patch to drive more than one animation in a procedural animation.
 	animation asset + progress => animation

+*frame transition patch*
+Use the Frame Transition patch to control the frames in an animation sequence.
+	progress + frames + first frame => current frame